Inspection of records search

 - environmental health licences.

 This information is usually required if a property is changing ownership.
-Both the purchaser and the mortgagee require the Inspection of Records document to show the current financial position.
-The document will help you understand any issues relevant to the property, for example, if the property floods.
-As some search results may require a further five business days after the search is delivered, ensure you allow time for further investigation and response from the relevant area, for example, if the property has multiple environmental health licences.
+Both the purchaser and the mortgagee require the inspection of records search to show the current rates position.
+The search will help you understand issues relevant to the property, for example, if the property floods.
+As some search results follow-up may require a further five business days after the search is delivered, ensure you allow time for further investigation and response from the relevant area, for example, if the property has multiple environmental health licences.

 There are two different types of searches with different fees:

 - standard search - may take up to 12 business days after the date of lodgement

 - fast track search - may take up to three business days after the date of lodgement.

 You can lodge an inspection of records search online and pay with credit card.

-Alternatively you can download the Inspection of records application form (PDF - 72kb).
+Alternatively, download the inspection of records application form (PDF - 72kb).